- Identify challenges for making healthy food choices in college and techniques to overcome these barriers

 College offers many temptations for students trying to create or maintain healthy eating habits.
 You may be on your own for the first time, and you’re free to eat whatever you want, whenever you want.
 Cafeterias, all-you-can-eat dining facilities, vending machines, and easy access to food twenty-four hours a day make it tempting to overeat or choose foods loaded with calories, saturated fat, sugar, and salt.
 You may not be in the habit of shopping or cooking for yourself yet, and, when you find yourself short on time or money, it may seem easier to fuel yourself on sugary, caffeinated drinks and meals at the nearest fast-food place.
-Also, maybe you played basketball or volleyball in high school, but now you don’t seem to be getting much exercise.
+Maybe you played basketball or volleyball in high school, but now you don’t seem to be getting much exercise.

 On top of that, it’s common for people to overeat (or not eat enough) when they feel anxious, lonely, sad, or stressed, and college students are no exception.
 It’s incredibly important, though, to develop healthy ways of coping and relaxing that don’t involve reaching for food, drink, or other substances.
 It’s also important to eat regular healthy meals to keep up your energy.